Vishnuorton/AWS_project/readme.txt

 in production in case if our production server down.we have DR server that contain copy of production server application file so we get high availailty and disater recovery.

+This project does't contain R53 and only support http protocol.

 project flow :-

 production server ---> s3 ---> DR server